LucasHJin/obsidian-notes/6 - Full Notes/SWE/Databases explained.md

 	- **Example:**
 		- Customer ID is a primary key in customer database, for the order database it becomes the foreign key
 	- **Software:**
-		- SQL Server Express, PostgreSQL, SQLite, MySQL and MariaDB
+		- SQL Server Express, [[PostgresSQL explained|PostgreSQL]], SQLite, MySQL and MariaDB

 **Key example**
 ![[Screenshot 2025-06-27 at 10.41.28 AM.png]]